Natural Convection Heat Transfer from an Isothermal Plate: Upward-Facing Circular Plate

-With upward convection pulling fluid horizontally from the disk's perimeter into a plume, heat transfer near the perimeter is more flow-induced than it is conduction.
+With upward convection pulling fluid horizontally from the disk's perimeter, heat transfer near the perimeter is more flow-induced than it is conduction.
 If the flow were parallel, 1/2 of the plate area would be considered flow-induced.
 If the flow were radial, $1/4$ would be considered flow-induced.
 However, the square plate photographs in Kitamura et al~\cite{KITAMURA2015320} show plumes as a network of connected ridge segments, not a central cone.
 An intermediate allocation is needed.
 The geometric mean of $1/2$ and ${1/4}$ is $\sqrt{1/8}$.
-So $\sqrt{1/8}\approx0.354$ of the plate is designated as flow-induced, $[1-\sqrt{1/8}]\approx0.646$ of the plate as conduction.
+Hence, $\sqrt{1/8}\approx0.354$ of the plate is designated as flow-induced, $[1-\sqrt{1/8}]\approx0.646$ of the plate as conduction.

-The heat transfer from the flow-induced part of the plate will be proportional to~$\Nuzs$, $u$, and~$L^*$ in the dimensionless expression $\Nuzs\,{u\,L/[\sqrt{8}\,\nu]}=\Nuzs\,\Rey/\sqrt{8}$.
-As cooperating processes, the conductive and flow-induced heat transfers combine using the $\ell^{1/2}$-norm.
-Solving for plate power flux~$I_p$ from formula~\eqref{variable-groups}:
+Heat transfer from the flow-induced part of the plate will be proportional to~$\Nuzs$, $\Ls$, and formula~\eqref{eqn:I_k-up}~$u$ in the dimensionless expression $\Nuzs\,{u\,\Ls/[\sqrt{8}\,\nu]}=\Nuzs\,\Rey/\sqrt{8}$.
+As cooperating processes, conductive and flow-induced heat transfers combine using the $\ell^{1/2}$-norm.
+Solving for plate power flux~$I_p$ from formula~\eqref{eqn:variable-groups}: